 As mentioned in my previous post, we were recently on a buying trip in Europe.
 The weather was glorious during our 10 days abroad.
-Though chilly, we had blue skies and welcomed sunshine, even in England.
+Though chilly, we had blue skies and periods of sunshine.
 On Portobello Road in London, this cherry tree (above photo) was putting on quite a show.
 I wonder if the pink door was inspired by the lovely blossoms?

 Speaking of England, here are the rest of my photos from London and the English countryside: